-The 1964 Proof Set was important for a number of reasons.
-It reached a new all time high mintage for the proof set with 3,950,762 sets sold.
-This remained the high mark for several years until the Bicentennial Proof Set of 1976.
+The 1964 Proof Set (Buy on eBay) was important for a number of reasons.
+It reached a new all time high mintage for the Proof Set with 3,950,762 sets sold.
+This remained the high mark for several years until the Bicentennial Silver Proof Set of 1976.
 The sets contained the last regular issue 90% silver coins.
 The following year, the silver would be eliminated from the quarter and dime, and reduced to 40% for the half dollar.
 Lastly, this year represented the first year of issue for the Kennedy Half Dollar.
 This was a hugely popular issue with the public, who was still grieving the loss of the President.

 An interesting variety exists within the 1964 Proof Set.
-Shortly after proof coin production began, the design of the half dollar was modified, most noticeably for the details in the hair above the ear.
-The “Accented Hair” 1964 Proof Kennedy Half Dollar displays heavy incuse lines within the hair and represents a rare variety, which accounts for only 1% to 3% of the mintage.
+Shortly after Proof coin production began, the design of the half dollar was modified, most noticeably for the details in the hair above the ear.
+The 1964 “Accented Hair” Kennedy Half Dollar displays heavy incuse lines within the hair and represents a rare variety, which accounts for only 1% to 3% of the mintage.

 1964 Proof Set Information

 - Coins per Set: 5

 - Face Value: $0.91